yogsototh/Scratch/content/html/en/blog/2011-01-03-Why-I-sadly-won-t-use-coffeescript.md

 - No easy way to refer to current instance of a class (`this` doesn't work really well),
 - etc...

-I was so annoyed by this that at a point, I had thinked about creating my own CoffeeScript.
+It was so annoying at a point, I had thinked about creating my _own_ CoffeeScript.

-I've finished a first draft of my MVC javascript  framework and learn about the existence of CoffeeScript.
-Praise git I immediately create a new branch with only goal to try CoffeeScript.
+I'd finished a first draft of my MVC javascript framework.
+Just after I learned about the existence of CoffeeScript, I immediately created a new git branch to try it.

 Here is my experience:

 1. I had to install `node.js` and use `npm` just to use CoffeeScript.
 It wasn't a big deal but it wasn't as straightfoward as I expected either.
 2. Existing javascript file are not coffee compatible.
-You _must_ first translate them.
-3. There is no script to help you translate old javascript file to coffee file.
-Bad news, I had to translate it by hand.
+    I _had_ to translate them by hand.
+    There were no script to help me in this process.
     Thanks to [vim](http://vim.org), it wasn't too hard to translate 90% of the javascript using some regexp.
     The `--watch` option of coffee was also really helpful to help in the translation.
-    But I had to write my own shell script in order to follow an entire directory to also accepts the subdirectories.
+    But I had to write my own shell script in order to follow an entire directory tree.
 4. An unexpected event.
 I made some meta-programming in javascript using `eval`.
 But in order to work, the string in the eval must be written in pure javascript not in coffee.
 It was like writing in two different languages.
 Really not so good.